Threat Intelligence

 MITRE ATT&CK for ICS provides a structured framework for mapping threat actor techniques to specific defense and detection requirements.
 Each CHERNOVITE, ELECTRUM, and XENOTIME technique has a corresponding ATT&CK for ICS entry with detection recommendations and mitigation mappings.

-Using ATT&CK for ICS as an organizing framework, answer: which of these techniques can you currently detect?
+The practical exercise: which of these techniques can you currently detect?
 Which would succeed against your environment undetected?
 The gaps in your detection coverage, mapped against the techniques used by the actors most relevant to your situation, define your highest-priority detection development work.
+This is a concrete, actionable way to turn threat intelligence into a security roadmap.

 Integrate Sector-Specific Intelligence Feeds

-Several sources provide OT-specific threat intelligence that is significantly more actionable than generic feeds:
+Several sources provide OT-specific threat intelligence that is significantly more actionable than generic commercial feeds:

-• Dragos Year in Review: Annual reporting on OT threat groups, their activities, and sector targeting patterns
+• Dragos Year in Review provides annual reporting on OT threat groups, their activities, and sector targeting patterns

-• E-ISAC / WaterISAC / downstream ISACs: Sector-specific sharing of intelligence relevant to your industry
+• E-ISAC / WaterISAC and downstream ISACs facilitate sector-specific sharing relevant to your industry

-• OT vendor security portals: Vendor-specific intelligence on attacks targeting their platforms
+• OT vendor security portals provide intelligence on attacks targeting their specific platforms

-For most organizations, consuming these sources systematically provides better OT threat intelligence coverage than subscribing to generic commercial feeds.
+For most organizations, consuming these sources systematically provides better OT threat intelligence coverage than subscribing to generic commercial feeds that were built for enterprise IT environments.

 From Intelligence to Detection

-This translation — from intelligence to detection to response — is the work that converts threat awareness into operational security capability.
-It requires OT security engineers who understand both the threat and the industrial environment well enough to build detection logic that is sensitive to the threat without flooding analysts with false positives from normal operational activity.
+This translation from intelligence to detection to response is the work that converts threat awareness into operational security capability.
+It requires engineers who understand both the threat and the industrial environment well enough to build detection logic that is sensitive to the threat without flooding analysts with false positives from normal operational activity.
+That is genuinely specialized work, and at Beacon Security, it is where we spend the most time when helping clients build OT threat intelligence programs that actually function in practice, not just in policy documents.

 Beacon Security provides OT threat intelligence analysis, ATT&CK for ICS mapping, and threat-informed detection development for industrial environments in critical infrastructure sectors.
 Contact us to build a threat intelligence program tailored to your sector and environment.